capnproto/capnproto/kjdoc/tour.md

 For an exclusive join, use `promise.exclusiveJoin(kj::mv(otherPromise))`.
 The two promises must return the same type.
 The result is a promise that returns whichever result is produced first, and cancels the other promise at that time.
 (To exclusively join more than two promises, call `.exclusiveJoin()` multiple times in a chain.)

-To perform an inclusive join, use `kj::joinPromises()`.
-This turns a `kj::Array<kj::Promise<T>>` into a `kj::Promise<kj::Array<T>>`.
+To perform an inclusive join, use `kj::joinPromises()` or `kj::joinPromisesFailFast()`.
+These turn a `kj::Array<kj::Promise<T>>` into a `kj::Promise<kj::Array<T>>`.
 However, note that `kj::joinPromises()` has a couple common gotchas:
 * Trailing continuations on the promises passed to `kj::joinPromises()` are evaluated lazily after all the promises become ready.
 Use `.eagerlyEvaluate()` on each one to force trailing continuations to happen eagerly.
 (See earlier discussion under "Background Tasks".)
 * If any promise in the array rejects, the exception will be held until all other promises have completed (or rejected), and only then will the exception propagate.
-In practice we've found that most uses of `kj::joinPromises()` would prefer "exclusive" or "fail-fast" behavior in the case of an exception, but as of this writing we have not yet introduced a function that does this.
+In practice we've found that most uses of `kj::joinPromises()` would prefer "exclusive" or "fail-fast" behavior in the case of an exception.

+`kj::joinPromisesFailFast()` addresses the gotchas described above: promise continuations are evaluated eagerly, and if any promise results in an exception, the join promise is immediately rejected with that exception.

 ### Threads